ethereum/portal-network-specs/state-network.md

 single pass.

-#### Account Trie Node for Offer
+#### Account Trie Node: OFFER/ACCEPT

-This data type represents a node from the main state trie when offered via gossip.
+This data type represents a node from the main state trie when offered via OFFER/ACCEPT.

 ```